-In 2008, we launched as a new church plant out of Hope Community Church and the EFCA (see partnerships).
+In 2008, we launched as a new church plant in Minneapolis out of Hope Community Church and the EFCA (see partnerships).
 Our desire is to “ignite a movement of the gospel throughout the Twin Cities and beyond” through sharing the gospel, developing leaders, and planting churches.
 You can read more about what we believe in our Statement of Faith.

 Who will I meet at Antioch Community Church?

 We have a mix of people in all stages of life from around the Minneapolis area.
 We are about half families with children and half single adults.
 We tend slightly younger in age, but you will find folks ranging from college-aged to grandparents.
 Our goal is to reflect the Northeast Minneapolis community and all of its demographics.